More Than a School … a Community Anchor

 Healthy, fresh food is offered for breakfast, lunch and afternoon snacks.
 Students, faculty and staff eat together at lunch, which is served family-style at round tables, encouraging conversation.

-Instead of missing school for doctor visits, or visiting under-resourced health clinics where the wait times can be long, students can receive primary care services right here on campus.
-Nurse Dale Ayton uses a relationship-focused approach to support students and families’ health and wellness goals, like positive sleep habits, asthma management, and nutrition education.
+Students can receive primary care services right here on campus in a timely and convenient manner.
+Nurse Dale Ayton uses a relationship-focused approach to support students and families’ health and wellness goals.

 Thanks to our partnership with St. Christopher’s Foundation for Children’s Ronald McDonald Care Mobile Dental, a dentist’s office on wheels parks outside our school twice a year.
 The dentist and assistant provide routine cleanings, examinations, and minor procedures such as filling cavities.